Moonlight Murder

 Moonlight Murder is a 1936 American crime film directed by Edwin L. Marin and written by Florence Ryerson and Edgar Allan Woolf.
 The film stars Chester Morris, Madge Evans, Leo Carrillo, Frank McHugh, Benita Hume, Grant Mitchell, Katharine Alexander and J. Carrol Naish.
 The film was released on March 27, 1936, by Metro-Goldwyn-Mayer.

 Plot

-An amateur detective gets a chance to test his sleuthing skills when an opera singer is murdered at the Hollywood Bowl.
+A young police detective gets a chance to test his sleuthing skills when an opera singer is murdered at the Hollywood Bowl.